Crowdfunding Student Loans: Your 5-Step Guide

 How does crowdfunding student loan debt work?

 People raise money by starting an online fundraiser that their friends, family, and community members contribute to.
 They then apply the donations to their student loan balances.
 But unlike student loan repayment, the money you receive through fundraising doesn’t have to be repaid—except in gratitude to those who have supported you.
 Some people even like to pay it forward to other students in need once they’re on their feet.

-If you’re ready to get help paying off student costs, start by following the six steps below.
+If you’re ready to get help paying off student costs, start by following the five steps below.

 1. Pick your platform

-These days, there countless fundraising websites to choose from.
+These days, there are countless fundraising websites to choose from.
 If you’re overwhelmed by the options, here are the key features to look for when you’re ready to start education fundraising efforts.

-Some crowdfunding sites take a certain percentage of each donation as a fee.
-You’ll want to look for a fundraising site that you to keep as much of the money you raise as possible.
-Compare website fees by reading our blog Which Fundraising Site has the Lowest Fees.
+Some crowdfunding sites have a fee to start or manage a fundraiser.
+You’ll want to look for a crowdfunding site that allows you to keep as much of the money you raise as possible.
+Compare website fees by reading our blog about the top crowdfunding sites.

 Excellent customer support

-If you run into trouble, it’s important to have a customer service team that can provide 24/7 support quickly.
+If you run into trouble, it’s important to have a customer service team that can provide support quickly, day and night.

 Easy sharing tools

 Sharing your fundraiser is one of the most important things you can do to bring in donations.
 You’ll want to look for a fundraising platform that makes sharing your fundraiser on social media and other mediums simple.

 A reliable mobile app